 In 8.(3), if required, you would need to fill in your research and education experience since the end of your last MEXT scholarship award.
 Typically, you would have to show that you have spent at least three full years (36 total months) enrolled in degree programs and or working full-time.

-For the purpose of this table, count the actual years and months you spent in the degree program or employed, not the “standard years of study” as we will discuss for the Academic Record, below.
+For this table, count the actual years and months you spent in the degree program or employed, not the “standard years of study” as we will discuss for the Academic Record below.
 So, in this case, if you completed a 2-year degree, but it only took a year and 9 months, you would fill in 1 year and 9 months.

-10.(1) Overlapping receipt of other scholarships: MEXT does not allow concurrent receipt of other scholarships, so you verify that you are not receiving other scholarships that will cover the same period as the MEXT scholarship or that you will withdraw from any others upon receipt of MEXT.
-You are allowed to apply for other scholarship opportunities at the same time to give yourself a security net, but in the end, you must choose only one.
+10.(1) Overlapping receipt of other scholarships: MEXT does not allow concurrent receipt of other scholarships, so you must verify that you are not receiving other scholarships that will cover the same period as the MEXT scholarship or that you will withdraw from any others upon receipt of the MEXT scholarship.
+You may apply for other scholarship opportunities at the same time to give yourself a security net, but in the end, you must choose only one.